 Adapt their homework:

 Not every child will be able to complete their homework using traditional methods.
 Pen and paper isn't for everyone!
 With our Special Words app, you can adapt the homework you are giving for the week by creating a new word list with all the things you want them to learn at home.
-Perhaps you want them to learn a new set of vocabulary, about the seasons or specific vacations, even about the Romans or Egyptians.
+Perhaps you want them to learn a new set of vocabulary, about the seasons or specific holidays, even about the Romans or Egyptians.

 We have a number of free curriculum resources for you to download into Special Words Pro which can help support your curriculum and with adapting homework into the app.
 Find out more about the resources we offer here.